 Working and travelling at the same time, your medical volunteer placement will allow you to get the experience you need to give your CV an edge to help advance your career and you will also benefit from a fully immersive cultural experience; this is real travel that really matters and you will touch lives along the way.
 This medical volunteering is suitable for pre-med and medical students and is suitable for doctors, nurses, paediatricians, dentists, midwives, medical researchers, pharmacists and more.

-During your medical volunteer program, you will be working and living in Southern Sri Lanka.
-Our medical placements are at at few selected government hospitals in Wadduwa.
-We have organised permission from the Health Ministry for you to work in hospitals.
-At the local hospital you can be assured of support from the hospital authority and medical specialists in relevant wards that you choose to be in.
+During your medical volunteer program, you will be working and living in either Colombo or Galle in South West Sri Lanka.
+Our medical placements are in hospitals that are fairly busy.
+At the local hospital you will be supported by the hospital authority and medical specialists in relevant wards that you choose to be in.

 All The Details

 |29th January||30th April||16th July||1st October||17th December|

 |6th February||14th May||30th July||15th October|

 |19th February||21st May||6th August||22nd October|

 |2nd April||6th June||3rd September||19th November|